WindowsAzure-TrainingKit/HOL-WebServiceAndIdentity/HOL.md

 1. Execute the **SetupCertificates.cmd** script.
 The name you provide will be used as the subject of the generated certificate, in the form _**{yourprojectname}.cloudapp.net**_.
 Since we plan to use SSL, the subject must correspond to the URI of the application if you want to prevent warnings about mismatches.
 Remember that if you plan to deploy to the cloud, the name you pick must be unique: we suggest to use a name of a form that will remind you of the project's purpose, such as **wifwcfwazlab_{companyname}_.cloudapp.net**.
 Make sure to use only lower case letters.

 	>**Note:** During this lab, "foo" will be used as sample service project name.
-When you see it, you should provide the name that you used to create your Windows Azure Hosted Service.
+When you see it, you should provide the name that you used to create your Cloud Service.

 	>**IMPORTANT:** If the name you pick at this point will end up being already in use, if you want to perform the last task of the lab (deploy to the public cloud) you will need to choose a new, unique name and repeat various steps in the lab.